Are you keeping track of business expenses in a separate spreadsheet, independent of your rental management tools?

-First, record an expense using the Add Expense button on the lower portion of the info box.
+Within the Expense tab, click the Add Expense button on the lower portion of the info box.

-Finish by clicking Add Expense
+Finish by clicking Add Expense.

 After you create the expense, you will receive confirmation that the expense was added, and it will appear in the Expenses table.

-Deleting an Expense - Click on the expense you want to delete, and click the "Delete" button.
+Deleting an Expense - Click on the expense you want to delete, then hit the Delete button.
 We will confirm with you that you'd like to delete the expense.

-If you want all of your expense data, ensure no filters are active.
-Conversely, if you want to export with filters on your export, select the relevant ones before you export.
+If you want all of your expense data, please make sure no filters are active.
+Conversely, if you want to export with filters on your export, select the relevant options before you export.

 IRS Categories Explained

-Other Interest – Include the interest amount paid to third parties, which may include private investors, businesses, crowdfunding platforms, or relatives.
+Other Interest – Includes the interest amount paid to third parties, which may include private investors, businesses, crowdfunding platforms, or relatives.
 Ensure that you have provided these individuals or entities with a Form 1099, indicating the interest you have paid them.
-It is important to note that without a Form 1099 in this scenario, you may not be able to substantiate the deduction.
+Note: Without a Form 1099, you may not be able to substantiate the deduction.

-Repairs – Include all property repairs that do not qualify as capital improvements.
+Repairs – Includes all property repairs that do not qualify as capital improvements.
 These expenses should pertain to minor repairs and exclude major replacements such as flooring, roofing, and so on.
 Additionally, you may include De Minimis Safe Harbor expenses here if they amount to less than $2,500 and you have made the annual election.

-Other (list) – Include all additional expenses related to the operation of the rental property that does not fall into the categories above.
+Other (list) – Includes all additional expenses related to the operation of the rental property that does not fall into the categories above.
 These expenses can include bank fees, educational expenses, HOA fees, subscriptions, book costs, De Minimis Safe Harbor (if not already reported under repairs), meals and entertainment, and gifts to clients or tenants.
 It is important to itemize each of these "other" expenses on a separate page.